exobition/ExoOS/README.md

 ## Booting

- 1. In the project DIR run "make BOOT" in terminal
+ 1. In the project DIR run "make BOOT_(type FLOPPY CD or DRIVE for which option you want)" in terminal

 ## Clearing build DIR